tkurtbond/tkurtbond.github.io/posts/2009/04/23/restructuredtext-custom-interpreted-text-roles/index.rst

 I really like how easy reStructuredText makes adding custom interpreted text roles [#role-customization]_ [#role-directive]_.
-I do a fair bit for writing for the RPGs campaigns I run or play, and the custom roles are useful for mark specific things, like spell names or skill names.
+I do a fair bit for writing for the RPGs campaigns I run or play, and the custom roles are useful to mark specific things, like spell names or skill names.

 .. [#role-customization] http://docutils.sourceforge.net/docs/ref/rst/roles.html#customization